-However, most people are still more familar with the term DSS.
-So i’m going to go with that, for the sake of clarity, I just want to highlight that we’re talking about the same thing here.
+However, most people are still more familiar with the term DSS.
+But for the sake of clarity, I just want to highlight that we’re talking about the same thing here.

 For a landlord, the setup process for a DSS tenant isn’t much different than taking on a regular private tenant, but there are some slight differences.
 Actually, to be precise, the extent of the difference is just completing an extra form.

-The viewing process is as normal; the DSS tenant will typically arrive at the property and take a viewing.
-If the prospective tenant likes the property, and an agreement is made with the landlord, then a Pre Tenancy Determination form needs to be completed and handed to the tenant’s housing officer.
-The only extra step required for taking on a DWP / DSS tenant is only that, to fill in a form or two.
+The viewing process is as normal; the DSS tenant will arrive at the property and take a viewing.
+If the prospective tenant likes the property, and the landlord is happy to proceed, then a Pre-tenancy Determination form needs to be completed and handed to the tenant’s housing officer.

 The council will then determine the house value and then access the situation of the person requiring the rent and make a rental offer.
 Once this has been received and accepted on both sides, a regular Tenancy Agreement should be drawn up (the landlord is responsible for this).

 At this point, the tenant’s housing officer will typically ask for a copy of the tenancy agreement, or at least request to view it, at which point the process of setting up the payments will begin.

 Each local council operates slightly differently, some allow direct payments to the landlord (i.e. the council will pay rent directly into the landlord’s account), while others pay directly to tenants, in which case the tenant will be responsible for paying rent to the landlord.
 Needless to say, most landlords prefer the former setup.

 I can’t emphasise the importance of ‘research’ when it comes to accepting DSS tenants.